MonitexInc/front-end-guidelines/README.md

 ### Merging

-- Never merge `master` into another branch
+- Never merge `main` into another branch
-- Only `perf` can be merged into master. **_Requires code review and approval._**
+- Only `develop` can be merged into master. **_Requires code review and approval._**
-- Merging a working branch into `perf` must be done through a [GitHub Pull Request](#pull-requests--pr-). **_Requires code review and approval._**
+- Merging a working branch into `develop` must be done through a [GitHub Pull Request](#pull-requests--pr-). **_Requires code review and approval._**
-- If your working branch becomes "stale" (has not had any commits in the previous 3 weeks or longer), it is a _GREAT_ idea to check it out, and then merge `perf` into it to see what conflicts may arise.
+- If your working branch becomes "stale" (has not had any commits in the previous 3 weeks or longer), it is a _GREAT_ idea to check it out, and then merge `develop` into it to see what conflicts may arise.
   > Why?
 Getting started on these conflicts early will save you, potentially, an
   > enormous amount of time from discovering the conflict when you complete your
-  > work and do your Pull Request into `perf`.
+  > work and do your Pull Request into `develop`.

 **[⬆ Back to top](#table-of-contents)**